 Assistant Professor of Occupational Therapy and Neurology

 The focus of Dr. Morgan’s research is to generate empirical knowledge helpful for guiding community-based and person-based interventions that improve the participation of people with mobility impairments.
 Her work ranges from community-based participation studies to basic mechanistic studies of biomechanics of the upper extremity for manual wheelchair users during propulsion.
 Earlier in her career, Dr. Morgan assisted with the development testing of standardized measures that assess a person’s with a disability quality of participation in major life activities and the environmental facilitators and barriers impacting participation.

-Instructor in Occupational Therapy, Neurology and Surgery (Plastic and Reconstructive)
+Assistant Professor of Occupational Therapy, Neurology and Surgery (Plastic and Reconstructive)

-identify movement characteristics that affect hand usage and participation, identify underlying neurophysiological mechanisms, and use those mechanisms to develop interventions to facilitate learning of rehabilitation-relevant behaviors and skill.
+Dr. Philip’s research program is aimed toward developing effective rehabilitation strategies for patients with impairments to their dominant hands.
+Studies will identify movement characteristics that affect hand usage and participation, identify underlying neurophysiological mechanisms, and use those mechanisms to develop interventions to facilitate learning of rehabilitation-relevant behaviors and skill.

-Assistant Professor of Occupational Therapy, Neurology and Social Work
+Associate Professor of Occupational Therapy, Neurology and Social Work

 Dr. Stark’s work in the community focuses on the development and implementation of evidence-based behavioral interventions to prevent falls and improve community participation.
 Her federally and privately funded studies explore how functional decline and environmental barriers interact to influence the performance of frail older adults with chronic conditions.
 The interventions she develops from these studies allow older adults to age in place independently and safely at home.